9 facts and secrets that will make you want to visit the Grand Mosque of Muscat

 8. Purification and rituals

-9. Colourful delights
+9. Colorful delights

-The Mosque is embellished in beautiful, colourful mosaic patterns.
+The Mosque is embellished in beautiful, colorful mosaic patterns.
 There is no official number stating how many stones have been used, but it is sure an astounding sight.
 Take your time to walk the halls and study the handcrafted details of the mosque.
 It is truly a one-of-a-kind piece of art.